urmee04/task-manager-react-ts/README.md

 #### Task Management Application Lab

-##### Lab Overview
+#### Lab Overview

-In this lab, will create a Task Management application that demonstrates:
+In this lab, I will create a Task Management application that demonstrates:

 - Dynamic list rendering
 - Proper key usage